davidbudzynski/davidbudzynski.github.io/_drafts/why-r-is-a-trash-language.md

 years but my impression is that they will stay engaged with R but to a much lesser extent.

 ### R package quality

-1. Despite CRAN having many packages, the majority of them are very poorly written and barely usable and not very well maintained
-4. Hard to find any help because packages contain stupid puns containing the letter R and the one letter name doesn't seem to help with searching for help on google.
+Despite R having many packages, the majority of them are very poorly written and barely usable and not very well maintained.
+This is because many R users are not software engineers and they do not know how to write good code.
+Another annoying thing is that many packages contain stupid puns containing the letter R in it.
-5. The language lack many basic tools like good code formatting, linting, etc.
+Searching for such packages is very hard because they often don't explain what they actually do and are hard to discover.
+Think about `dplyr` or `purrr`.
+Would you know what they do if you didn't know them already?

 ### Outdated packaging system